Much like my life philosophy, my editing philosophy is simple:

 Additionally, I am conscious of the fact that I am not the authority on English usage or literary style–I am merely an authority, one who realizes the absurdity of ever trying to claim the former.
 Hence, I do not solely rely on what I think I know to inform my editing–I utilize my resources: style manuals, dictionaries, grammar guides, and colleagues.
 I am not an island.

 Living this philosophy, not simply knowing it, helps me communicate with my clients as human beings rather than, well, clients.
 For me, this is what constitutes an effective and healthy author-editor relationship.

 In July 2017, I received my Certificate in Editing from the University of Washington.
-I provide editing services that are best defined by what the Editorial Freelancers Association considers to be the various levels of editorial work and commonly charged rates.
+I provide editing services that are best defined by what the Editorial Freelancers Association considers to be the various levels of editorial work and fee rates.

 - Copyediting: I correct spelling, punctuation, syntax, and word usage while preserving the meaning and voice of the original text.
-I check for consistent style and format while preparing a style sheet that reflects these elements.
+I check for consistent style and format while maintaining my own style sheet that reflects these elements.
 Most importantly, I do no harm: all of my edits are easily undone.